Flyspray/flyspray-plugins/gantt/README.md

 Gantt view of a Flyspray project.

 When installed, Gantt view can be enabled on project level.
-In project preferences toggle 'Enable Gantt view'.
+In the project preferences toggle 'Enable Gantt view'.

 ## INSTALL